jwarykowski/cukesparse/README.md

 #cukesparse

-A simple command line parser to pass default and custom arguments into Cucumber.
+A simple command line parser to pass default and custom arguments into Cucumber with the power to define these as tasks in a config/tasks.yml file!

 ## Getting Started
 Cukesparse parses command line arguments and sets default arguments from the config/task.yml file.
-For example please see the example config task below:
+For example please see the full list of options within the example config below:

     test_task:
      feature_order: ['features/featureOne', 'features/featureTwo', 'features/featureThree']